hiper2d/mafia-gpt/README.md

 <img src="images/mafia-logo.png" width="600">

+:exclamation: **This project is discontinued:** I switched to the [Werewolf AI Party Game](https://github.com/hiper2d/werewolf-ai-party-game) repo.
+The key difference is that `Mafia-GPT` uses OpenAI Assistants API while the `Werewolf AI Party Game` is based on a pure Completion API.
+The latter gives me flexibility to switch between models (GPT-4, Claude3 Opus, Grok for now) but forced to store the chat history in DynamoDB.
+Maybe one day I decide to return to Assistant API and resurrect this repo.

 I'm building the [Mafia party-game](https://en.wikipedia.org/wiki/Mafia_(party_game)) with AI bots.
 There is no UI yet, it's a console version.
 It looks like this: